andrewremery/andrewremery/README.md

 Hey there!

 Thank you so much for reading!
 My name is Andrew.
 I am passionate about building relationships with people.
 I provide creative solutions to solve problems and help people communicate their values.
-I work as a Web Developer at [Ithaca College](https://www.ithaca.edu/)
+I work as a Web Developer and accessibility lead at [Ithaca College](https://www.ithaca.edu/)

 **I’m interested in:**
 - WordPress